HotosTrivia/HotosTrivia.github.io/README.md

 # Systems Trivia

 Welcome, trivia enthusiasts!
-We hosted the first Systems Trivia event at this year's [HotOS](https://sigops.org/s/conferences/hotos/2021/)!
+We hosted the first Systems Trivia event [HotOS 2021](https://sigops.org/s/conferences/hotos/2021/)!
 It was tons of fun, and we are very happy about the super positive feedback we got from the community.
-We hope this was just the beginning of a series of fortunate Trivia events...
-Stay tuned!

-Currently, there are no upcoming, scheduled Trivia events.
+Our next event will be at [SOSP 2021](sosp2021.mpi-sws.org/)!
+Please refer to the #trivia channel on the SOSP slack server!
-However, below we leave some general guidelines about our current organization.
+Below we leave some general guidelines about our current organization.

 ## Content Contributions